coders51/blog/src/content/blog/astro-blog.md

 I've follow these instructions to setup:

-1. "Empty" template
+1. "Include sample files" template
 2. using TypeScript
 3. installed dependencies
 4. init new git repo

 If you use VS Code, I recommend to use the [Astro language support extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) to have syntax highlighting and autocomplentions for Astro code.

-You are ready to start the dev server, running this command:
+You are ready to start the dev server running this command:

 ```bash
 npm run dev